k-capehart/sfdc-dev-org/README.md

 | sf org create scratch     | Create a scratch org.
 | sf org display            | Display information about an org.
 Use --verbose to display the sfdxAuthUrl property.
 | sf auth sfdxurl store     | Authorize an org using a Salesforce DX authorization URL stored in a file.

-# Deploy to Sandbox and Production
-- .github/workflows/main.yml validates the package when a PR is opened
-- .github/workflows/release.yml deploys the package when a Release is published
-- Salesforce authorization URL is stored in: SFDX_INTEGRATION_URL